Information for patients

-Unfortunately, because Coronavirus is a new infection we do not have much evidence on which to base an analysis of the risk in patients with immunodeficiency.
-The PID UK, UK PIN and British government websites (links below) may be helpful in accessing up-to-date information.
+If you want to find out more information about COVID-19 then the PID UK, UK PIN and British government websites (links below) may be helpful in accessing up-to-date information.

 Government advice on Coronavirus, extreme vulnerability and shielding can be found at https://www.gov.uk/coronavirus.

-PID UK (Primary Immunodeficiency UK) is a patient organisation who have produced patient information leaflets on Coronavirus for both primary and secondary immunodeficiency.
-These are available at http://www.piduk.org/.
+PID UK (Primary Immunodeficiency UK) is a patient organisation that has produced patient information leaflets on Coronavirus for both primary and secondary immunodeficiency.

-The UK PIN (UK Primary Immunodeficiency Network) are an organisation of specialist doctors in Clinical Immunology in the UK.
-They have produced expert guidance on patients with both primary and secondary immunodeficiency as to who should be ‘shielding’ and any additional measures that should be made.
-This is available at http://www.ukpin.org.uk/news-item/2020/03/24/covid-19-uk-pin-update.
-If patients are not clear on what category they are in then they should please get in touch either over the phone or by email at link to Allergy & Immunology Staff Contact Details**.
+The UK PIN (UK Primary Immunodeficiency Network) is an organisation of specialist doctors in Clinical Immunology in the UK.
+They have produced expert guidance on patients with both primary and secondary immunodeficiency as to who is more at risk from COVID-19.

-The British Association of Dermatologists have produced guidance for patients on immunosuppressive medications, as to who should be shielding.
-This is available at https://www.bad.org.uk/healthcare-professionals/covid-19/covid-19-immunosuppressed-patients.
-Please click the link to view the grid.
+The British Association of Dermatologists has produced guidance for patients on immunosuppressive medications, as to who is more at risk from COVID-19.

-We run regular Adult Immunology/Immunodeficiency (and Allergy) clinics on Tuesday mornings, Thursday afternoons, and all day Friday seeing patients referred (see Patient Referral Pathways) to our service with suspected or confirmed immune deficiency.
-Criteria and advice for whom to refer can be found on the Remedy website at https://remedy.bnssgccg.nhs.uk/media/1337/immunology-referral-guidance.pdf .
+We run regular Adult Immunology/Immunodeficiency (and Allergy) clinics on Tuesday mornings, Thursday afternoons, and all day Friday reviewing patients referred (see Patient Referral Pathways) to our service with suspected or confirmed immune deficiency.
+Criteria and advice for whom to refer can be found on the Remedy website.

-Our service provides replacement antibodies (immunoglobulin) to patients with confirmed antibody deficiency.
+Our service provides replacement antibody therapy (immunoglobulin) to patients with confirmed antibody deficiency.
 This can be given in hospital (as a day case) or at home.